 Erin F. Delaney joined the Northwestern faculty in 2012 as an Assistant Professor of Law.
-She holds a courtesy appointment in political science at the Weinberg College of Arts and Sciences.
+During the fall 2014 semester, she will hold the Fulbright Visiting Research Chair in the Theory and Practice of Constitutionalism and Federalism at McGill University.
 Professor Delaney’s teaching and research focus on constitutional design, U.S. constitutional law, and comparative constitutional law, with particular attention to the role of courts in multi-level governance systems.

 Areas of Expertise